funduck/linux_desktop_setup/index.md

 # Tips and notes
-Many different questions I had to solve using Linux desktop and notes are supposed to help me to repeat it because remember all of it I can not.
+Several questions I had to solve using Linux desktop.
+And these notes are supposed to help me to repeat my actions because remember all of it I can not.

 * [sound](./sound.md)